KittyGiraudel/SJSJ/_glossary/KNOCKOUT.md

 ---
 title: Knockout
-description: a library that helps developers creating user interfaces with a clean underlying data model
+excerpt: a library that helps developers creating user interfaces with a clean underlying data model
 ---

 # Knockout